"Mercy, detached from Justice, grows unmerciful."

 Mercy cannot exist without justice.
 Mercy that denies wrongdoing is not good tolerance but rather an alliance with the abuser.
 Mercy that ignores justice is mob rule.

 Humility cannot exist without action.
-The act of being humble has little to do with how quietly you speak or how few talents you have.
+The act of being humble has little to do with how quietly you speak or how few talents you possess.
 Rather, it is about how you share your talents and skills with others.
 Humility that hides is cowardice.

-Those out there who fight to protect the most innocent and helpless amongst us, make sure you are wearing the right form of armor.
+Those out there who fight to protect the most innocent and helpless among us, make sure you are wearing the right form of armor.
 If you are accused of being hurtful, crazy, passionate, judgmental or who-knows-what, take a moment to evaluate your approach.
 We are all humans and sometimes things can get out of hand.
 But if you find that the accuser is hiding behind a misinterpretation of the above virtues, stand strong and continue to reach out to others.

 Now you feel more depth behind the statement: "Blessed are the peacemakers, for they will be called children of God."
 (Matthew 5:9)